one-touch-provisioning/otp-gitops/README.md

   # - argocd/clusters/create/vsphere/vsphere.yaml
   ```

   * We have have provided examples for deploying new clusters into AWS, Azure and VMWare.
 Cluster Deployments require the use of your Cloud Provider API Keys to allow RHACM to connect to your Cloud Provider and deploy via Terraform an OpenShift cluster.
-We utilise SealedSecrets Controller to encrypt your API Keys and have provided a handy script for each Cloud Provider within the `Application` repository, under `clusters/cluster-build/<cloud provider>` for your use.
+We utilise SealedSecrets Controller to encrypt your API Keys and have provided a handy script for each Cloud Provider within the `Clusters` repository, under `clusters/cluster-build/<cloud provider>` for your use.

 ### Auto-discovery and import of Managed OpenShift Clusters